0816-Radhu/helmet_detection_using_machine_learning/README.md

 > ```python main.py --input <your_video_path>```<br>

 ## Dependencies
 The code is compatible with Python 2.7 and 3.
-The following dependencies are needed to run the tracker:
+The following dependencies are needed to run the code:

 ```
 NumPy